ericu/CellCulTuring/README.md

 implements [pong](https://en.wikipedia.org/wiki/Pong).

 # Q&A
-* Q: Why would you want to write a video game as a cellular automaton?
+* Why would you want to write a video game as a cellular automaton?

    You wouldn't.
 It's inefficient, overly constrained, and tedious.